csev/dj4e/assn/dj4e_install.md

     python3 manage.py runserver

+If you try to do `runserver` on PythonAnywhere it, you will see an error message like this

+    00:26 ~/django_projects/mysite (master)$ python manage.py runserver
+    Watching for file changes with StatReloader
+    Performing system checks...
+    System check identified no issues (0 silenced).
+    September 14, 2021 - 00:26:16
+    Django version 2.2.7, using settings 'mysite.settings'
+    Starting development server at http://127.0.0.1:8000/
+    Quit the server with CONTROL-C.
+    Error: That port is already in use.
+    00:26 ~/django_projects/mysite (master)$

-This functionality is replaced by the "reload" button on your Web tab.
+This will *never* work on PythonAnywhere.
+You run / restart your server on PythonAnywhere using the "reload" button on your `Web` tab.
 So if you are reading any Django instructions that say to do a `runserver`, instead do a `check` and then reload the application in the PythonAnywhere web UI.